AI

 Go slow to go fast: why your AI transformation timeline should be longer

 The companies that take twice as long to implement AI end up years ahead of those who rush.
-Research shows 60-70% of change initiatives fail, often from moving too fast.
+Research shows 95% of generative AI pilots fail, and only 6% of organizations capture real value.
 Here is how to pace your AI transformation timeline for sustainable capability development instead of surface-level tool adoption.

 Key takeaways

-- Mid-size companies need different pacing than startups or enterprises - You cannot afford enterprise bureaucracy or startup chaos, which means finding the deliberate middle path
+• Mid-size companies need different pacing than startups or enterprises - You can't afford enterprise bureaucracy or startup chaos, which means finding the deliberate middle path

 Every CEO wants their AI transformation done in 90 days.

 I get why.
 Boards want results.
 Competitors are moving.
 The pressure is real.
-But here is what research on organizational change keeps showing: 60 to 70% of change initiatives fail, and rushing the timeline is one of the biggest reasons.
+But here is what keeps happening: 95% of generative AI pilots fail to achieve rapid revenue acceleration, and 80% of AI projects overall fail - twice the rate of non-AI IT projects.
+Rushing the timeline is one of the biggest reasons.

 Why speed kills transformation